lsst-dm/dmtn-020/index.rst

 :term:`CCB`.
-In order to reschedule (or remove entirely from the cycle) an epic which has not yet started, the technical manager should work with the :ref:`Project Controls Specialist <sec-contacts>` to prepare and submit an appropriate LCR to the monthly CCB meeting.
+In order to reschedule (or remove entirely from the cycle) an epic which has not yet started, the technical manager should work with the :ref:`Project Controls Specialist <sec-contacts>` to prepare and submit an appropriate LCR to the CCB.
+The CCB meets on the third Wednesday of the calendar month; change requests must be submitted well in advance of this.
+Therefore, it is advisable to take time early in the calendar month to review epics due to start in the *following* month and to issue an LCR on them if necessary.

 Note that it is *not possible* to alter history by means of an LCR.
 That is, if the scheduled start date of an epic is already in the past, it is not